jvanderhoof/heroku_builder/README.md

 Heroku Builder allows for straight forward configuration of your multi (or single) stage Heroku application as well as dead simple deployment.
 It uses a YAML configuration to manage a multi-environment configuration, including: configuration variables, resources, add-ons, and git based deployment.

+## Why
+I wrote this gem to solve two particular problems I've found with Heroku.
+The first is constructing a new multi-environment application.
+Setting up a new app isn't hard in Heroku, but building backstage, staging, and production environments that each contain the same core resources, add-ons, and environment variables always resulted in me forgetting something, and spending time troubleshooting.

+The second, and more common, is for managing environment variables through various stages.
+We use feature flags and environment variables heavily.
+This means a code deployment often requires environment variables to be set for features to work correctly.
+With Heroku Builder, a developer can set Heroku Config-vars in the project code.
+As the code moves through the various environments, deploying with `rake builder:{environment-name}:apply` will set the Config-vars required for the code changes in addition to deploying code changes.

+Treating configuration as code allows for peer review, versioning, and a historic view of an application's history.
+It more completely captures the essence of what is required to run an application.

 ## Installation

 Add this line to your application's Gemfile: